Live Dealer Roulette

 Dealer tipping

-Dealer tipping is possible at live roulette tables powered by Ezugi and Vivo Gaming.
-Tipping is optional and whether you do it or not depends on where you come from.
-Dealer tipping is expected at American casinos, which is why most US players are accustomed to giving gratuities.
-Brits, on the other hand, are not in the habit of tipping their dealers because this practice was illegal in their local casinos until recently.
+Dealer tipping is available at live roulette tables powered by Ezugi and Vivo Gaming.
+Tipping is optional and customs vary by region.
+In American casinos, tipping is expected, so most U.S. players are accustomed to giving gratuities.
+British players, by contrast, are less inclined to tip because the practice was illegal in U.K. casinos until recently.

 Why Joining the Live Roulette Dealers is Worth It